By Dr. Pellumb Kabashi, DBA, MBA, EA, CFE, CES

 FBAR vs. Form 8938: a common confusion

 Form 8938 (Statement of Specified Foreign Financial Assets) is filed with your income tax return and has a different and higher set of thresholds.
 Many taxpayers must file both.
 The two forms cover overlapping but not identical assets, and filing one does not satisfy the other.
 We see this confusion frequently in our practice.
 If you are filing Form 8938, you almost always need to file an FBAR.
 The reverse is not always true, but it is worth a careful look.
+For a full side-by-side comparison, see our guide to FBAR vs Form 8938.

 What if you missed past years